brad811/descartes/README.md

 ## Deployment

-Descartes stores configuration data in PostgreSQL and Google OpenID state in Redis.
-It is assumed you have local PostgreSQL and Redis servers running for local development.
+Descartes stores configuration data in MySQL and Google OpenID state in Redis.
+It is assumed you have local MySQL and Redis servers running for local development.

 ### Service Dependencies

-* PostgreSQL
+* MySQL
 * Redis

 ### Options